VachaLab/qq-manual/src/qq_submit.md

 `--exclude` `TEXT` — A colon-, comma-, or space-separated list of files or directories that should **not** be copied to the working directory.
 Paths to files and directories to exclude must be relative to the input directory.

+`--include` `TEXT` —  A colon-, comma-, or space-separated list of files or directories that **should be** copied to the working directory even though they are not part of the job's input directory.
+These files will **not** be copied back to the input directory even after successful completion of the job.
+Paths to files and directories to include must be either absolute or relative to the input directory.
+This option is ignored if the input directory itself is used as the working directory.

 `--depend` `TEXT` — Specify job dependencies.
 You can provide one or more dependency expressions separated by commas, spaces, or both.
 Each expression should follow the format `<type>=<job_id>[:<job_id>...]`, for example: `after=1234`, `afterok=456:789`.

 `--batch-system` `TEXT` — Name of the batch system to submit the job to.
 If not specified, qq will use the environment variable `QQ_BATCH_SYSTEM` or attempt to auto-detect it.